ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 *The Go and Js implementations use string topics - This is likely to be updated to topic hashes in later versions - https://github.com/libp2p/rust-libp2p/issues/473*

-For Eth2.0 clients, topics will be sent as `SHA2-256` hashes of the topic string.
+For Eth2.0 clients, topics are sent as `SHA2-256` hashes of the topic string.

 There are two main topics used to propagate attestations and beacon blocks to all nodes on the network.